Alleviating Seasickness through Brain-Computer Interface-based Attention Shift: Materials and Methods

-The research vessel was provided by the Chinese Academy of Fisheries Sciences, weighs 399 tons with a displacement of 722 tons when fully loaded, and was designed to travel at a speed of 12.5 knots.
+The research vessel was provided by the Chinese Academy of Fisheries Sciences, weighs 399 tons, and was designed to travel at a speed of 12.5 knots.
 The experiment was carried out in the sea region of the Pearl River Delta, Guangdong, China, which spans approximately 80 nautical miles, and the entire experiment lasted approximately 10 hours.
-This procedure was repeated three times; each day, the wind speed was approximately 6 m/s, and the wave height was approximately 1 m.
+This procedure was repeated three times; each day, the wind speed was approximately 6 m / s and the wave height was approximately 1 m.

-The participants were familiarized with the mindfulness BCI system before the experiments began.
-The duration of this process varied according to each participant's expertise level.
+The participants were familiarized with the BCI system before the experiments began.
+The duration of this process varied according to the level of expertise of each participant.
 The participants were advised to focus on their breathing through deep breathing exercises and silent breath counting, which are essential meditation techniques.
-Typically, participants became familiar with the system in 1--3 practice sessions that lasted 10--20 minutes each.
+Typically, participants became familiar with the system in 1 to 3 practice sessions that lasted 10 to 20 minutes each.